 All individual volunteers must fill out an emergency contact form at the farm before the session begins.
 This form will be kept at the farm site.
 Also, volunteers will be asked if they would like to receive news from TFP in the future.

-The Food Project does not work with volunteers during the summer months because we run our Summer Youth Program (SYP).
-Youth from SYP plant, harvest, and tend the fields during July and August.
+The Food Project does not work with volunteers during the summer months because we run our Seed Crew, Summer Youth Program.
+Youth plant, harvest, and tend the fields during July and August.
 The Serve & Grow volunteer program runs in the spring (April-June) and fall (September-October).